MichaelStott/tech-squawks/web/content/aws/overview/services.md

 ## Management and Governance

-Services responsible for providing visibility into finacial, application, and user activity.
+_Management and Governance_ services are responsible for providing visibility into finacial, application, and user activity in the AWS cloud.

 | Name | Logo | Description |
 | ------:|:------:|:----------- |